|Transmitter mast at Gleiwitz. |

 The following morning the situation changed dramatically.
 The crew is informed: "Now we know - 4.45 a.m., we change uniforms, the raiding patrol leaves the ship.
 We shake hands with the boys for the last time; we all love them.
 It's dark and quiet, the Schleswig-Holstein is dimmed.
 While waiting for dawn, the ship slowly moves towards the Westerplatte."

 At 4.47 a.m., the "Schleswig-Holstein" opened fire at the Polish ammunition depot on Westerplatte.

 Suddenly Hans is very busy: "While deep down in the ammunition chamber, I am pulling pods out of the bodies of projectiles.
 It is starting upstairs: Wumm.
-That was gun tower Anton.
+That was the Anton gun tower.
 A slight trembling is going through the ship and then shot after shot, for ten minutes on the fort and the plate.
 We stop, and everybody knows: 'The raiding patrol is going ahead.'"

 |The raiding patrol in lethal action|

 "Late in the evening, a Pinasse (a sloop) full of clothes arrives - a sad confirmation of the terrible news.
 We have to unload: shot bottles, gas masks, bloody pants, cut boots, bloody spongy socks, a steel helmet shot through from above, a jacket, half a rag, completely bloody (a shot in the hand grenade bag, the boy was torn to shreds).
 I don't need to keep it in the logbook.
 I'll remember it anyway."

 |An embedded German film crew in Danzig's harbor. |

 In the background the Schleswig-Holstein (©bkp)